-We are registering the resale by the Selling Securityholders named in this prospectus of: (i) 2,347,361,422 Class A Ordinary Shares of the Company (which includes up to 15,500,000 Class A Ordinary Shares issuable upon the exercise of outstanding Warrants); and (ii) 15,500,000 Warrants.
+We are registering the resale by the Selling Securityholders named in this prospectus of: (i) 76,247,666 Class A Ordinary Shares of the Company; (ii) 50,000 Warrants; and (iii) 50,000 Class A Ordinary Shares issuable upon the exercise of the 50,000 Warrants.
 As used herein, "Selling Securityholders" includes donees, pledgees, transferees or other successors-in-interest (as a gift, pledge, partnership distribution or other non-sale related transfer) selling securities received after the date of this prospectus from the Selling Securityholders.